leegwae/discrete-mathematics/CH7. PROPERTIES OF FUNCTIONS.md

 ### 7.4.2 The Search for Larger Infinites: The Cantor Diagonalization Process

+번역하기??

-### 7.4.3 Application: Cardinality and COmputability
+### 7.4.3 Application: Cardinality and Computability